RichNeum/Data_Projects/Air BnB Data/README.md

 ## 🎯 Project Goals

-- Analyze price variations across Manhattan neighborhoods.
+- Analyze top Manhattan neighborhoods to identify renter preferences amongst various choices in rental markets.
-- Examine availability and occupancy rates to identify underutilized listings.
+- Examine availability and occupancy rates to identify to identify trends.
 - Understand host behavior and listing performance.
 - Provide recommendations to increase visibility, occupancy, and revenue.